The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Indiana, US

 Offers Telehealth

-Cynthia Bodkin is a Neurologist in Indianapolis, Indiana.
+Cynthia Bodkin is a Neurologist practicing medicine in Indianapolis, Indiana.
 Dr. Bodkin is rated as an Advanced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Spinal Muscular Atrophy Type 3, and Spinal and Bulbar Muscular Atrophy.
+She is also highly rated in 79 other conditions, according to our data.
+Her clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Spinal Muscular Atrophy (SMA), Spinal Muscular Atrophy Type 3, and Spinal and Bulbar Muscular Atrophy.

 Experienced in Mitochondrial Trifunctional Protein Deficiency